 After obtaining her law degree from Harvard and starting her career with an international law firm, Merry returned home to Montgomery County, Maryland.
-She is the Chair of the Shulman Rogers Employment and Labor Practice Group, and has been quoted in BusinessWeek, The Washington Post and other respected publications.
-She also is a published author for Thomson Reuters as well as her own employment blog, LegalSolutionsAtWork.com.
+She is the Chair of the Shulman Rogers Employment and Labor Practice Group.
+She has been quoted in BusinessWeek, The Washington Post and other respected publications.
+Merry is a published author for Thomson Reuters as well as her own employment blog, LegalSolutionsAtWork.com.

 - Successfully defended an employer in a jury trial brought by the EEOC, where the EEOC claimed that a former employee was subject to a sexually and racially hostile environment.
 After a 7-day trial, the jury found in favor of Ms. Campbell's client and denied the EEOC's claims.